-If you're a young adult, it's likely that you are choosing organic—at least for some products that you buy.
-You may not care so much about organic ice cream, but 40% of you buy only organic food for your babies and toddlers.
-This tilt towards organic will continue to grow as more and more young adults start families and want the healthiest and freshest foods available for their little ones—and for themselves as well.
+Young adults are choosing organic—at least for some products.
+Parents ages 18 to 35 are the biggest group of organic food buyers in the U.S., according to the Organic Trade Association.
+This tilt toward organic will continue to grow as more young adults start families and want the healthiest and freshest foods available for their little ones—and for themselves.
 Organic food is going mainstream.

-Forget about the big names like Coors and Budweiser.
-Young adults aren't drinking as much beer as generations before them, but when they do drink beer it's got to be special.
-Craft beers - made by smaller breweries with unique flavors and even more unique names - are what Millennials and Gen-Xers want, not mass produced beers their parents drank.
+Young adults aren't drinking as much beer as generations before them, but when they do drink beer, it's got to be special.
+Craft beers with unique flavors and names and made by smaller breweries represent 12% of all beers sold, reports the Brewers Association.

-Despite spending way too much on coffee drinks and eating out, young adults are managing to squirrel away quite a bit of money.
-Overall, Millennials are saving 19% of their salaries, compared with their Boomer parents who save only 14%.
+Despite spending way too much on coffee drinks and eating out, young adults are managing to squirrel away money.
+Overall, millennials are saving starting at age 24, while their Baby Boomer parents started around age 33.
 How are young adults putting away all that cash?
-They are wisely utilizing company savings plans - 401Ks with matching are extremely appealing to forward thinking young adults who want to plan for their futures.
-Retirement is something young adults want to plan and be ready for, and starting in their twenties is a great way to begin to grow a nest egg for their future.
+They are using company savings plans—401(k)s with matching are extremely appealing to forward-thinking young adults.
+Starting early is a great way to begin to grow a nest egg for the future.

 Never has travel been more personalized and accessible than it is now, and young adults are taking advantage of that.
-With the rapid rise of companies like Airbnb, mobile offices that offer the opportunity to work from anywhere and discount airfares for savvy buyers, young adults are seeing the world with as much ease as and as little expense as possible.
-According to a study by Airbnb, travel comes in second only to saving money as a priority, putting buying a home far below.
-As Millennials postpone milestones like marriage and children more and more, their opportunities for indulging their wanderlust grow.
+With the rapid rise of home-sharing, mobile offices that offer the opportunity to work from anywhere, and discount airfares for savvy buyers, young adults are seeing the world with as much ease and as little expense as possible.
+According to a study by research firm GfK for Airbnb, travel comes in second only to saving money as a priority.
+As millennials postpone traditional milestones like marriage and children, the opportunities for indulging their wanderlust grow.

-Unlike coffee drinks and avocado toast, one thing Millennials show no regret about spending money on is fitness.
-From a pricey spin class to a pair of running shoes, getting the best quality equipment and experience is worth paying top dollar to young adults.
-While they may be saving money by not paying for basics that Boomers do such as landline phones, cable TV and their own cars, for most young adults following the trends and trying out different fitness experiences is not only fun but good for their health.
+One thing millennials show no regret about spending money on is fitness.
+From a pricey spin class to a pair of high-end running shoes, they are willing to pay top dollar to get the best quality equipment and experience.
+While they may be saving money by not paying for basics that boomers do—such as landline phones, cable TV, and their own cars—for most young adults, following the trends and trying out different fitness experiences is both fun and good for their health.